0cordo/gamecube_leanback_launcer/README.md

 - Dolphin installed on your computer
 - physical copies of any games you plan on playing

+## Windows Exception
+- Download Dolphin and extract all file contents into the gamecube_leanback_launcer_main folder
+- If the Dolphin.exe and .dll files are not in this directory it will not work

 ## To start the application:
 - npm install
 - place your backup game files to the backup_games folder